epicollect/epi-collect/FAQ.md

 <details>
 <summary>Is my data kept safe and private?</summary>
 <br/>
 Yes, and we empathize with your concern.
 The biggest problem with recent contact tracing solutions is that they may be a gateway to surveillance capitalism in the name of public safety.
 There is a shrinking window of opportunity available today to set a precedent for privacy-respecting contact tracing.
 As an open source project with all documentation in the open, Epi-Collect is in a unique position to do that.
+No one has scaled open source data donation before, and we're excited to test its potential.
 <br/>
 <br/>
   Check out our <a href="./PRIVACY.md">Privacy</a> living document to see how we think about this and how we hope others will too.